sanjaybn77/learn_devops/ansible/ansible_setup.md

    --> you don't need private key
    --> for eg: ssh ec2-user@private_ip

 # install ansible in amazon linux
 --> sudo su
 --> yum install ansible -y
 --> or sudo yum install ansible -y

+# creat inventory file in ansible
+--> mkdir my_ansible
+--> cd my_ansible
+--> vim hosts_ip
+--> press i --> it means inseart mode

+-- in hosts_ip file you can make all ip's are one group or you can make a group for individual project --> eg: [all] --> for one group
+--> eg: [project1] --> for project 1 group